Summit on the Rapprochement of Canadian Francophonies: Reactions

 Some commentators noted that universities could play a major in francophone solidarity, with Association francophone pour le savoir president François Charbonneau noting that pan-Canadian francophone collaboration often happens through formal institutions.
 University of Ottawa professor Linda Cardinal stated that "we need to build a more pan-Canadian vision of Francophonie, without forgetting that there are diverse communities, but so that we create a situation where participation in Francophonie outside of Québec is valued."

 Other commentators argued that the Summit would be a good starting point for a more ambitious Francophonie in Canada, and argued for increased material support from governments, especially the government of Québec.

 Jean Johnson, president of the Fédération des communautés francophones et acadienne du Canada, argued that the summit was a chance to expand francophone Canadian culture, stating that "You've heard of us through our struggles.
-You've heard of SOS Montfort, of the Université de l'Ontario français, of the debates happening now at the University of Alberta Campus Saint-Jean.
+You've heard of S.O.S.
+Montfort, of the Université de l'Ontario français, of the debates happening now at the University of Alberta Campus Saint-Jean.
 But with this summit, I'm hoping you'll learn about us through what we've built.
 Our creations, our business, our education, our healthcare, our diversity, etc..."

 The efforts of Sonia LeBel in organising the summit also received applause.